This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Well, there was one snag in the road.
 Raven got mastitis…TWICE!! (does that count as two snags?)
 But, the puppies did great the entire 8 weeks they spent with me!

 Today’s story isn’t about Raven’s mastitis, it’s about a sick newborn puppy (does 10 days old still constitute a newborn?)

 This is our story about when we took our newborn puppy to the vet.
 We are not experts.
-If you have concerns about your pet please contact your veterinarian.
+If you have concerns about your pets or puppies please contact your veterinarian.